 If you have a sunburn

-- Apply moisturizer.
-An aloe vera lotion or gel may be soothing.
+- Apply a moisturizer, lotion or gel.
+An aloe vera lotion or gel or calamine lotion may be soothing.

 - Don't break small blisters (no bigger than your little fingernail).
 If blisters break, gently clean the area with mild soap and water, apply an antibiotic ointment, and cover the wound with a nonstick gauze bandage.
 If a rash develops, stop using the ointment and seek medical care.